hapax/hapax.github.io/assets/simple-physics.md

 We are bound by convention and familiarity to the typical use case.

 The focus on laws rather than tools is not the only problem.
-The conventional toolset for doing physics is *advanced mathematics*
+The conventional toolset for doing physics is *advanced mathematics*.
---- vectors and linear algebra, differential equations, tensors, etc. ---
+Unfortunately, it is consider by many teachers (and hence students) (a) the only toolset, and (b) a particularly difficult one to use.
+So much physics is unnecessarily black-boxed by teachers who are afraid they cannot understand the mathematics used in derivations.

 #### Annotated references